megatera/Points-API/README.md

 ## Endpoints

 ### /transaction
-To add a transaction, send a POST request to the `/transaction` endpoint with the following parameters:
+To add a transaction, send a POST request to the `/transaction` endpoint with the following parameters in the body:
 | Parameter | Data Type| Description                                              |
 |-----------|----------|----------------------------------------------------------|
 |   payer   |  string  | name of payer                                            |